 Beyond the phototransduction machinery and photoreceptor cells, vision encompasses another layer of molecular complexity.
 After the retinal is isomerized from it cis to its trans state by light, it must return to its cis state in order to be receptive to new light stimuli.
 This recycling occurs through a series of enzymatic reactions occurring as part of the retinol metabolism (REFS).
 As the opsin alone cannot carry out the visual function, this pathway that allows constant replenishment of the cis-retinal is just as essential part of the molecular assembly of vision.

 Vision is present even in some early-branching animals, such as cnidarians and ctenophores (REFS), suggesting that it must have originated early in animal evolution.
 Some molecular components underpinning it, such as core signal transduction elements, likely trace back more anciently, while others, such as the regulatory genes involved in photoreceptor cell identity, may be animal innovations.
 Unravelling the evolutionary history of all these molecular players, identifying key innovations and major family expansions, will not only elucidate the emergence of vision but also enrich our understanding of animal evolution more broadly.

+Even when there is this myriad of molecular components involved in the basic setup of vision, the phototransduction machinery, the regulome that specifies the photoreceptor cell identity and the enzymes of the retinol metabolism pathway, efforts in understanding the evolution of vision have focused on the evolution of opsins.
+This collective effort has allowed to discover x,y,z.
+While being a crucial starting point, ultimately the other molecular components are just as important for the full picture.

 Thus, one of my PhD goals was to fill in some of these gaps by investigating the evolution of the complex molecular assembly of vision.
 For this, I identified two main aims:

 Aim 1: Evolution of the molecular components of photoreceptor cells